renatoianhez/Lolin32-radio/README.md

 ![Imagem do WhatsApp de 2023-02-05 à(s) 17 16 38](https://user-images.githubusercontent.com/34423009/216842651-7298a861-359e-4c44-aa80-7afa5a5a34c8.jpg)

 New update: I put a bluetooth mode through an SPDT switch.
 Look in the RadioeBT folder.
+The best update so far: it's possible to update your list of radio stations via a text file in GIST!
+See it on RadioWeb example.